TodePond/TodePondDotCom/wikiblogarden/genocide/platform/readme.md

 I write to practise writing.
 I always struggle with writing so my solution is to write loads.

 Writing helps me to get better at articulating myself.
-In a way, "speaking" feels like a form of writing - it [just](https://www.todepond.com/wikiblogarden/better-computing/just/) happens in real time.
+In a way, "speaking" feels like a form of writing.
+It [just](https://www.todepond.com/wikiblogarden/better-computing/just/) happens in real time.

 With writing, I get to look back and edit, to restructure and improve, my words.
 I can look at the kind of—